Graphic Design Bachelor's Degree - Web & Interactive Design Specialization

 Prerequisite:Advanced Color Theory

 This course is designed to prepare students for multiple levels of project completion across the broad spectrum of digital media such as: concept development, production, project management, and content delivery.
-Important workforce assets of individual drive and assessment, success within creative teams, management of timelines, deadlines, and budgets, and effective leadership are explored as they pertain to the multimedia development pipeline.
+Important workforce assets of individual drive and assessment, success within creative teams, management of timelines and deadlines, and effective leadership are explored as they pertain to the multimedia development pipeline.

 Building on knowledge and techniques from Motion Graphics, students will advance their work with compositing video, digital images, 3D animation, vector and pixel graphics, titles, and kinetic typography into professional motion graphics pieces.
 Film titling, logo bumpers, broadcast titling, and special effects will be explored.
 Students will build upon and add to their demo reel of motion work.
 Software training builds on previous knowledge to advance student's skills with a variety of industry-accepted Adobe design software.